NeuroTechX/ntx_slack_archive/introductions.md

  >Hi Sydney.
 Thanks for the welcome.
 I'll be sure to get smart on this stuff in the next few weeks.
 I'm hoping this will be  community to share some ideas and innovation.

+5/15/2017 6:52 PM

+ **wronk** :

+ >Hi everyone, I'm Mark, and I'm hoping to get more involved with the community and look for neurotech jobs.
+I've done a fair amount of work on BCIs, and my background is in biomedical engineering, neuroscience, and machine learning.
+Do you all know of any good contacts or job resources?
+I'll keep my eye on <#C0FNHPCF4|opportunities>, but any extra advice would be super helpful :slightly_smiling_face: Currently, I'm looking for something in Boston (potentially at Kernel).
+Thanks!